NUMSC-CoreFacility/sharedLabSpace/Facilities.md

+## When using this equipment, please cite:

-# If you publish a study in which some way used the equipment listed below, please add this to your Acknowledgements:
+*If you publish a study in which some way used the equipment listed below, please add this to your Acknowledgements:*

 Resources purchased with funds from the NSF FMSL program (DBI 1722553, to Northeastern University) were used to generate data for this manuscript.

-# Facilities description
+## Facilities description

 ### Genomics Core Lab: